 The entire school should not complete diagnostic testing three times a year.
 This is an incredible waste of weeks of academic learning time and resources and has little impact on actual student learning.

 Unfortunately, old habits are hard to break.
-As a result, some districts still require the BAS or DRA to be administered this way.
+Some districts still require the BAS or DRA to be administered this way as a result.
 This ends up as a very time-intensive duplication to the universal screener.

-More complete diagnostic assessment for students is warranted when concerns arise.
+If you have concerns, a more complete diagnostic assessment plan is warranted.
 That may include when a student is:

 - flagged by the universal screener data